cs540-25/news/README.md

 Here is the class Discord Server: https://discord.gg/2VdrjhMwy8.
 Updated to non-expired link.

 ----
+# April 3:
+    - Title: Generative AI and the Nature of Work
+    - Title: DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning
+    - Title: Code Coverage and Test Automation: State of the Art

+# April 1
+    - Title:

+# March 27:
+    - Title: Evaluating Agent-based Program Repair at Google
+    - Title: Game Engine Architecture and Comparative Study of Different Game Engines
+    - Title: Cyber Sentinel: Exploring Conversational Agents Role in Streamlining Security Tasks with GPT-4
+    - Title: Finding a Needle in a Haystack: Threat Analysis in Open-Source Projects

 # March 25:
     - Title: How much does AI impact development speed?
 An enterprise-based randomized controlled trial
     - Title: An Efficient Performance Testing of Web Services